Azure/azure-batch-software-entitlement/docs/walk-through.md

 ... elided ...
 L2JhdGNoLmF6dXJlLmNvbS9zb2Z0d2FyZS1lbnRpdGxlbWVudCJ9."
 ```
-(This has been artificially wrapped at 100 columns width.)
+Some lines have been removed and the output has been artificially wrapped at 100 columns width.
+Your token will differ due to different timestamps, machine names and IP addresses.
+For a full reference of all the available parameters for this mode, see [../src/sestest/readme.md](../src/sestest/readme.md).

-Include the option `--log-level debug` to get more information about what is included in the token:
+We recommend includeing the option `--log-level debug` to show more information about what is included in the token:

 ``` PowerShell
 .\sestest generate --vmid machine-identifier --application-id contosoapp --log-level debug